oracle/adb-free/README.md

 ### Starting an ADB Free container

+> Note: Although the instructions use `podman`, the image format is compliant with both Open Container Initiative (OCI) and Docker.
+> ADB container works seamlessly with both OCI and Docker container runtimes.
+You can also use `docker` to start the container.

 To start an Oracle Autonomous Database Free container for **ATP** workload, run the following command

 ```bash